Mick Garris on good horror, Stephen King, and search histories

 MG: He’s also feeling a sense of responsibility.
 He’s broken this little boy’s arm, because of his failings as a father and as a human being through his alcoholism.
 So he turns to the bottle because he’s unable to accomplish writing that great play he’s been trying.
 It starts with the book.
 All of that was in the book, and King wrote the teleplay.
 So that helped.
 But King is warm, and Kubrick is cool.
 Kubrick is very technical and very surface.
 I mean, his stuff has a depth, but it’s as if being inspected by someone from another planet.
 King, on the other hand, is very much from the heart and very emotional, not technocratic.

-So that parental unit is so fraught, and so filled with fear.
-I want be the best man, I want to be the best father that I can.
+So that parental unit is so fraught and so filled with fear.
+I want to be the best man, I want to be the best father that I can.
 I’ve failed, and I’ve got to make up for it.
 His whole life has now turned to trying to make up for the sins of the father.
 It’s one of the best books I’ve ever read, certainly one of my favorite books.

 I never went into it feeling like I’d better watch out for comparisons to the Kubrick film, because, first of all, he’s Stanley-fucking-Kubrick, and I’m Mick-fucking-Garris, you know?
 They’re not on the same level.
 But, secondly, I never thought we were remaking The Shining.
 I thought we were doing The Shining for the first time.